 Wiring the evaporator: three speed fan (three relays), temp sensor, etc.

 This is how I ended up wiring everything.
 There was basically three steps to wiring up the ac.
 First, was wiring the hot box in the back.
 The three pin connector brought in the 28 volt power lines, 8 gauge, from the aft 28 volt buss.
 The other connector was to communicate with the digital controller and the evaporator thermostat.
 Second was power to the fan relays and connecting to the return air thermister.
 Third was connecting up the digital controller in the center console.

 Note that my wife and I used the air conditioner on every single leg on the way home from Florida to California.
 This happened to be during a spring time heat wave.
 We were really glad to have it, and this turned out to be a very successful operational test. 🙂

 I control the fresh air/recirc flapper with this spring loaded toggle switch.
 I use a Ray Allen actuator and a Ray Allen indicator which displays the flapper position.
-The ac controller features a 3 fan speed which you can use without the ac.
+The ac controller features 3 fan speeds.
 But if you need cooling, you can switch to AC mode.
 The fan can be used to recirculate air when the ac is off, as well as, boost the outside air when on the ground.
 Very handy!